LoginRadius/html5-sdk/README.md

 <h6 id="MFAReAuthenticate-get-"> Multi Factor Re-Authenticate (GET)</h6>
- This API is used to trigger the Multi-Factor Autentication workflow for the provided access token  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/re-authentication/re-auth-trigger/)
+ This API is used to trigger the Multi-Factor Authentication workflow for the provided access token  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/re-authentication/re-auth-trigger/)